gaskij/rpicampusmap/README.md

 * Sebastien Boulas

 ### Version History:
+* 2/16/2020 - v0.4.0 Login and registration implemented.
+Messages are flashed on error state i.e. invalid email, user not found, login to see admin page etc. New welcome page also added (page before map access).
+Code has been rebased making it more modular.
+All html converted to ejs and views used (modularity).
 * 5/27/2019 - v0.3.0 All basic map functionality is now restored!
 You can show a location on the map from the info page, search for locations, or go to the information page from the location on the map.
 * 3/26/2019 - v0.2.0 Began refactor and translation from XAMPP to MEAN Stack!
 * 1/25/2019 - v0.1.0 Initial stages of functionality are complete!
 More locations and authorization will be added for the release of v1.0.